Hiring top talents overseas with Growth Experts

 This is a repost of Dennis Brown’s podcast.
 I was honored to be interviewed by Dennis Brown on his Growth Experts show, which is a business podcast about growth.
 I really enjoyed our chat with Dennis and he allowed me to repost this here.
-Now I’m posting it to you, my audience because the tables have turned and it allows me to really open up as I explore outsourcing and the benefits of outsourcing and sometimes it’s quite apparent that I get quite enthusiastic about this.
-I really enjoyed my chat with Dennis and hope you enjoy this episode.
+Now I’m posting it to you, my audience because you know, this is me being interviewed, the tables being turned and it allows me to really open up and, and I explore outsourcing and the benefits of outsourcing and sometimes it’s quite apparent that I get quite enthusiastic about this.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.